 The Foundation has some common Board of Director members with ARRL.
 ARRL performs administrative services for the Foundation.
-Administrative fees charged for these services were \$15,000 for the years ended June 30, 2022 and 2021, and are included in administrative expenditures on the accompanying statements of activities.
+Administrative fees charged for these services were \$17,500 and \$15,000 for the years ended June 30, 2023 and 2022, respectively, and are included in administrative expenditures on the accompanying statements of activities.